facebook

 The taxes and fees will be a little higher than some of the US carriers, but your value per point will still be higher than most other options.

-At the beginning of this article I mentioned you could use the cash back bonus on Chase’s travel portal.
+At the beginning of this article, I mentioned you could use the cash back bonus on Chase’s travel portal.
 If you don’t own one of the paired cards, you’ll be stuck with your points valued at 1 cent each towards travel.
-But, if you do own one of them, those points will be worth the following on the portal:
+But if you own the Chase Sapphire Preferred or Chase Ink Business Preferred, those points will be eligible for Points Boost, which is a feature on the Chase Travel Portal that allows certain bookings to be redeemed for a higher value per point.

-The Chase Ink Business Unlimited® Credit Card‘s 90,000-point bonus would be worth $1,125 with the Sapphire Preferred and Ink Business Preferred, or $1,350 if you hold the Sapphire Reserve.
-The Chase Travel portal acts similar to any other online travel agency like Expedia, you can book nearly any hotel, flight or rental car in the world with no black-out dates.
+The Chase Travel portal acts like any other online travel agency, ie Expedia, where you can book nearly any hotel, flight, or rental car in the world with no blackout dates.

 The Chase Ink Business Unlimited® Credit Card‘s limited-time $900/90,000 point intro bonus is a spectacular offer for a card with no annual fee.
 Used on its own, the bonus is a flexible cash injection to be used as you wish.
 But transferred to a valuable travel partner as points, it could be worth more than double.